-The discount rate used to measure the total pension liability was 7.75% at June 30, 2018 and 2017.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate (9.00%), and that participating employer contributions will be made at the current employer contribution rate (15.75%).
+The discount rate used to measure the total pension liability was 7.75% at June 30, 2019 and 2018.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate (9.00%), and that participating employer contributions will be made at the current employer contribution rate (increased from 15.75% to 17.40% effective July 1, 2019).
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of MPACT's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate ecrease 75%) Increase 8.75%) Proportionate share of the net pension liability \$ 1 ,314,051 \$ 997,978 \$ 735,280
+Sensitivity of MPACT's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate

-MPACT's proportionate share of the net pension liability has been calculated using a discount rate of 7.75% at June 30, 2018.
+MPACT's proportionate share of the net pension liability has been calculated using a discount rate of 7.75% at June 30, 2019.
 The following presents MPACT's proportionate share of the net pension liability calculated using a discount rate 1% higher and 1% lower than the current rate.